Child's Play 3: Plot

-Eight years after Chucky's second demise, the Play Pals company resumes manufacturing Good Guy dolls and re-opens the abandoned factory.
-A splash of blood from Chucky's corpse is inadvertently mixed in with the plastic being used to produce the dolls, reviving him in a new body.
-Chucky is given to Play Pals CEO Mr. Sullivan, whom he tortures using various toys before strangling him to death, and then uses computer records to locate Andy Barclay.
+Eight years after Chucky's second demise, the Play Pals company resumes manufacturing Good Guy dolls and re-opens their abandoned factory.
+As Chucky's corpse is being removed from the building, a splash of his blood inadvertently falls into the molten plastic being used to produce the dolls, reviving him in a new body.
+Chucky tortures and murders Play Pals CEO Mr. Sullivan using various children's toys, and then uses his computer records to locate Andy Barclay.

 Now 16, Andy has been sent to Kent Military School after failing to cope in several foster homes.
 Colonel Cochrane, the school's commandant, advises Andy to forget his "fantasies" about the doll.
-Andy befriends cadets Harold Aubrey Whitehurst; Ronald Tyler, an 8-year-old cadet; and Kristin da Silva, for whom he develops romantic feelings.
+Andy befriends cadets Ronald Tyler, an 8-year-old boy; Harold Aubrey Whitehurst, a cowardly young man; and Kristin De Silva, for whom he develops romantic feelings.
 He also meets Brett C. Shelton, a sadistic lieutenant colonel who routinely bullies the cadets.

 Tyler is asked to deliver a package to Andy's room.
-Tyler realizes that the package contains a Good Guy doll and takes it to the cellar to open it.
-Chucky bursts from the package and is incensed to find Tyler instead of Andy, but remembering he can possess the first person who learns his true identity, he tells Tyler his secret.
-Before Chucky can enact the ritual, Cochrane interrupts them and confiscates the doll, throwing it into a garbage truck.
-Chucky escapes by luring the driver into the truck's compactor and crushing him.
+Tyler realizes that the package contains a Good Guy doll and takes it to the school's weapons armory to open it.
+Chucky bursts from the package and is incensed to find Tyler instead of Andy.
+However, remembering he can possess the first person who learns his true identity, he tells Tyler his secret.
+Before Chucky can enact the voodoo soul-swapping ritual to possess Tyler, Cochrane interrupts them and confiscates the doll, throwing it into a garbage truck.
+Chucky escapes by luring the driver into the truck's compactor and crushing him to death.

 That night, Chucky attacks Andy and tells him his plans for taking over Tyler's body.
 Before Andy can fight back, Shelton comes in and takes the doll from him.
 Andy then sneaks into Shelton's room to recover it; Shelton awakens to confront him, only to find that Chucky has vanished.
 Suspecting the doll was stolen, Shelton forces all the cadets to do exercises as punishment.
-Chucky attempts to possess Tyler again, but they are interrupted by da Silva and fellow cadet Ivers.
+Chucky attempts to possess Tyler again, but they are interrupted by De Silva and fellow cadet Ivers.
 Later, a knife-wielding Chucky surprises Cochrane, unintentionally shocking him into a fatal heart attack.
 The next morning, Andy tries to convince Tyler that Chucky is evil, but Tyler refuses to believe him.
-Meanwhile, Chucky kills the camp barber Sergeant Botnick by slashing his throat with a straight razor when Botnick attempts to cut his hair.
-Whitehurst witnesses this and flees.
+Meanwhile, Chucky kills the camp barber Sergeant Botnick by slashing his throat with a straight razor.
+Whitehurst witnesses Botnick's murder and flees in terror.